Welcome to NI&S AAA!

 Overview

-The OpenLDAP software is deployed by the CNS/ansibile-admin playbook using the Middleware/neo-ldap and Middleware/neo-ldap-group_vars roles as submodules at tasks/roles/openldap
+The OpenLDAP software is deployed by the Middleware/neo-ldap Ansible playbook.

 Some advice about tags